-Create message instance to be sent with publish().
+Create message instance to be sent with publish ().

 - body (Any) Message body. - delivery_mode (bool) Set custom delivery mode.
 Defaults to delivery_mode. - priority (int) Message priority, 0 to broker configured max priority, where higher is better. - content_type (str) The messages content_type.
 If content_type is set, no serialization occurs as it is assumed this is either a binary object, or you've done your own serialization.
 Leave blank if using built-in serialization as our library properly sets content_type. - content_encoding (str) The character set in which this object is encoded.
 Use "binary" if sending in raw binary objects.
-Leave blank if using built-in serialization as our library properly sets content_encoding. - properties (Dict) Message properties. - headers (Dict) Message headers.
+Leave blank if using built-in serialization as our library properly sets content encoding.